erochest/tardi/cline_docs/progress.md

 - No significant functional issues at this stage

 ## Upcoming Milestones
-1. Complete return stack implementation
-2. Add character and string support
+1. Add character and string support
 3. Implement list objects
 4. Add function and lambda support
 5. Working REPL for interactive testing